apsislabs/apsisio/_drafts/parsing-json-with-types-1.md

 };
 ```

 Fantastic.
 Of course, we could also represent dates in our application using [moment](https://momentjs.com/) and they could be represented in our JSON data as time values (number of milliseconds since Unix epoch).
-Then, our date type would look like:
+Then, our date type mapper would look like:

 ```
 import moment from 'moment';